 Our wonderful Teaching Assistants will also hold two weekly recitation sessions.
 I strongly encourage you to attend the recitation sessions as they are an integral part of the course and may cover examinable material not covered in lecture.

-TA Zoom (not Office) Hours: Click here for the calendar of Teaching Assistant Zoom (not Office) Hours.
+TA Office Hours: Click here for the calendar of Teaching Assistant Office Hours.

-We will be holding office hours online this semester.
-Students will go to the OHQ website
+In the event that TAs hold office hours online this semester, students will go to the OHQ website

 and upon logging in, find the 21-128/15-151 queue.
 When adding themselves to the queue, students must add a link in the